19hours/sg-statutes/Acts/Supreme Court of Judicature Act.md

 (b) an appeal against a conviction before him or a sentence passed by him; or

-(c) the consideration of any point reserved by him under section 59.
+(c) the consideration of any case stated by him under section 395 of the Criminal Procedure Code 2010.

 [16/93]

+[15/2010 wef 02/01/2011]

 (3A) No Judge of Appeal shall sit as a member of the Court of Appeal on the hearing of an application to discharge or vary any direction or order made by him under section 36(1).